Answer a few simple questions to make your document in minutes

 The individual giving control is known as the "principal," and the individuals or organizations receiving powers are known as the "agents."
 Designed for residents of Alabama, our Power of Attorney for health care is made for use in Jefferson County, Mobile County, Madison County, and in any other part of the state.
 All Alabama Healthcare PoA forms from Rocket Lawyer can be personalized to address your specific circumstances.
 Creating this essential document provides confirmation to medical facilities and other parties that your chosen agent(s) can legally act in your interest when you are not able.

-It is very easy to give or receive the authority you might need with a free Alabama Healthcare Power of Attorney template from Rocket Lawyer:
+It is very easy to give or receive the authority you might need with a free Alabama Medical Power of Attorney template from Rocket Lawyer:

 This method, in most cases, will end up being notably more affordable than finding and working with a conventional attorney.
 If needed, you may start this Medical PoA on behalf of an elderly parent, a spouse, or another relative, and then have that person sign when ready.
 Keep in mind that for this document to be considered legally valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal is already unable to make their own decisions, a conservatorship generally will be required.
 When managing such a scenario, it's best for you to work with a lawyer..

-At times, in researching the topics of estate planning and/or elder care, you may see "healthcare proxy" and "healthcare power of attorney" being used together or interchangeably.
+At times, in researching the topics of estate planning and/or elder care, you may see "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" being used together or interchangeably.
 At the end of the day, they are one and the same.
 That being said, you should keep in mind that it is entirely possible to establish power of attorney over matters that aren't related to medical care.
 In that case, "proxy" generally is not the preferred term.

 Alabama Medical PoA forms are typically straightforward, but you or your agent may need advice.
 Having a professional double-check your document may take a lot of time if you try to do it on your own.
 An easier approach would be to request help from the On Call network.
 Rocket Lawyer Premium members have the ability to ask for a document review from an experienced lawyer or pose other questions.
 As always, you can be confident that Rocket Lawyer is here by your side.